Xi Jinping visits Tibet amid growing religious control | ExBulletin

 Xi Jinping visits Tibet amid growing religious control

-BEIJING (AP) – Chinese leader Xi Jinping paid a rare visit to Tibet as authorities tighten controls on traditional Buddhist culture in the Himalayan region, along with accelerated economic development and modernization of infrastructure.
+BEIJING (AP) Chinese leader Xi Jinping paid a rare visit to Tibet as authorities tighten controls on traditional Buddhist culture in Himalayan regions, along with accelerated economic development and modernized infrastructure.

-State media reported on Friday that Xi had visited sites in the capital Lhasa, including Drepung Monastery, Barkhor Street and the public square at the foot of the Potala Palace which housed the Dalai Llamas, the traditional spiritual and temporal leaders of the Tibet.
+State media reported on Friday that Xi had visited sites in the capital Lhasa, including Drepung Monastery, Barkhor Street and the public square at the foot of the Potala Palace which housed the Dalai Llamas, traditional spiritual and temporal leaders of Tibet. .

+Xi’s visit was previously unannounced publicly and it was unclear whether he had ever returned to Beijing.

+In recent years, China has tightened controls on Buddhist monasteries and expanded education in Chinese rather than Tibetan.
+Critics of these policies are regularly detained and can be sentenced to long prison terms, especially if they have been found guilty of association with the 86-year-old Dalai Lama, who has lived in exile in India since he took over. fled Tibet in an abortive uprising against the Chinese regime in 1959.

 Sources